Perfect Octave Media Projects Ltd Management Discussions.

 The country has one of the largest broadcasting industries in the world with approximately 800 satellite television channels, 242 FM channels and more than 100 operational community radio networks.
 The Indian film industry is the largest producer of films globally with 400 production and corporate houses involved in film production.

 INSYNC continues to be the only Classical Music based channel in India.
 In addition to being viewed extensively within India, the channel is now available on IPTV network and is carried to many countries like USA, Malaysia, Singapore, Indonesia.
 The viewership is constantly being upgraded.
 We have recently launched Mobile App version for uninterrupted viewing pleasure on any hand held device anywhere in the world for the mobile and Global audience.
-We are planning to convert this into subscription mode.
+This will be converted into subscription mode.
+The required App has already been developed.
+Other Digital platforms like VOD - Video on Demand will also be introduced shortly.

 Since company has established its name in the segment of non-film music, there is a huge scope for production of music programs for other TV channel.
 We are in discussions with few DTH platforms and few regional Television Channels for producing thematic musical programs.
 This will open up a huge business potential for the company.
 We are also in advanced talks for producing musical programs for few International cable operators and TV channels.